-Complete the e-mail with the correct words. business flight compete signed assistant designer produce From: Rana 🗿 To: 🙆 Badria Subject: my new business Dear Badria I'm sorry I haven't been in touch recently.
+Complete the e-mail with the correct words.

+assistant business flight compete signed flew designer produce sales From: Rana To: @ Badria Subject: my new business Dear Badria I'm sorry I haven't been in touch recently.
 This year has been really busy.
 My brother, Rashid, and I set up our own company last September.
-It's called Rashid & Rana Designs.
-We produce shirts and jeans. , and Rashid does all the marketing.
-Our cousin, Salima, works as Rashid's personal (2) We invested a lot of money in the 3 \\\\\\, so we are not yet making a profit.
-But 4 \\\\\ are very good and we are exporting a lot of clothes to the UAE, Oman, Bahrain and even the UK.
-Of course, it is difficult to 5 \\\\\\ with the Chinese market.
-They such cheap clothes in China.
-But our designs are very original.
-And they are very popular in the Gulf.
+It's called Rashid &amp; Rana Designs .
+We produce shirts and jeans.
+I am the 1, and Rashid does all the marketing.
+Our cousin, Salima, works as Rashid's personal 2 We invested a lot of money in the $\textcircled{3}$ , so we are not yet making a profit.
+But 4are very good and we are exporting a lot of clothes to the UAE, Oman, Bahrain and even the UK.
+Of course, it is difficult to 💿 with the Chinese market.
+They 6 popular in the Gulf.
 So the future looks very bright, thank God.
 Two months ago we went to Lebanon and Morocco to choose cloth for our spring designs.
 We found some beautiful silk and cotton fabrics.
-And last month we (7) show our new shirts at London Fashion Week.
+And last month we 7 to London to show our new shirts at London Fashion Week.
 We had a great time.
 There was a lot of interest in our designs.
-We contracts with three London department stores.
+We 8 contracts with three London department stores.
 And a lot of rich and important people bought our silk shirts!
 On our way back, guess who we saw at Heathrow Airport?
-We were waiting for our 9 \\\\\ back to Baghdad when our old school friend, Muna Shakir, walked past with ...
-You will never guess!
+We were waiting for our 9 back to Baghdad when our old school friend, Muna Shakir, walked past with You will never guess!
 Ghassan Ahmed!
 Yes!
 Apparently they got married two years ago.
 And they now have a beautiful little boy called Kamal.
 Let's keep in touch.
 Come and stay with us whenever you like.
-Lots of love 6 (3) Listen and check your answers.